JayesonLS/ISA-Cards/BasicSerial/README.md

 Basic Serial
 ============

-TODOs:
-* Test it
-* Create GAL program to mimic a 74LS688.

 A simple ISA card adding one serial (COM) port to a vintage PC.
 Created with early Tandy 1000's in mind which have no COM ports from the factory.